June 15, 2020

-The College makes available to all tenured and tenure-track faculty an Individual Faculty Development Account (IFDA) in the amount of $2,250 per year.
+The College makes available to all full time tenured and tenure-track faculty an Individual Faculty Development Account (IFDA) in the amount of $2,250* per year.

 This fund is to be used only for expenses associated with the professional development of the faculty member holding the account.
 Example uses are travel expenses to attend conferences, conference and workshop registration fees, membership fees in professional societies, publication and copying costs, research supplies, software necessary for research, or payment of a student to help in a faculty member's research.